OpenBB-finance/OpenBB/website/content/sdk/reference/stocks/ba/mentions.md

 ---
 title: mentions
-description: Documentation page for OpenBB Terminal's modules 'mentions' and 'mentions_chart.'
+description: "Documentation page for OpenBB Terminal's modules 'mentions' and 'mentions_chart.'"
   These modules analyze and visualize the interest over time for a particular stock's symbol using Google's API.
 keywords: